SarahSu92/TodoList/README.md

 # About the project

-This is s school project about learning React and creating a simple todo list in wich you can add tasks, marked them as complete and remove them.
+This is a school project about learning React and creating a simple todo list in wich you can add tasks, marked them as complete and remove them.

 ## Features